mahaelnadry/capstone-project/README.md

 ## POST '/movies'
 - Creates a new movie using the passed title and release date
+- Request Arguments: Bearer JWT token should be passed in 'Authorization'
 - Request body:
 {
 	"title":"Jungle book",